comperiosearch/logstash-role/README.md

-Role Name
+Ansible Role to Install and Configure Logstash
 =========

-Ansible Role to Install and Configure Logstash

 Requirements
 ------------